-So now you know which airports in three categories are among the best in the US.
-We have only described ten of them; however, it does not mean all the rest airports are not up to par.
+So now you know which airports in the three categories are among the best in the US.
+We have only described ten of them; however, it does not mean all the rest of the airports are not up to par.

 Top 10 Worst US Airports

-At the same time, there are some airports which receive the lowest feedback from customers.
+At the same time, some airports receive the lowest feedback from customers.
 This list also includes airports from different size categories.

 1. Eppley Airfield (78.6)